countolaff/scid/README.md

 environments/            contains environment-based overrides tests                    contains various tests for the advanced application
-    codeception/         contains tests developed with Codeception PHP Testing Framework
+    codeception/         contains tests developed with Codeception PHP Testing Framework uploads/                 contains the images used for the products
 ```